 How did we do this?
 Primarily, through sheer ignorance.
-We demanded of government things that government did not have the power to do.
-But, government was more than willing to acquiesce, knowing that it would not suffer consequences for such overreach of power, because its own citizenry had demanded the overreach in the first place.
+We’ve collectively demanded of government things that government did not have the power to do.
+And, government was more than willing to acquiesce, knowing that it would not suffer consequences for such overreach of power, because its own citizenry had demanded the overreach in the first place.

 Friends, it’s time to shake off ignorance.
 It’s time to be the responsible, educated and involved citizenry our founders expected us to be.
 It’s time for us to stand up and know what our Constitution says, to know when our government is violating its enumerated powers.
 It’s time for us to call out our fellow Americans for naively demanding of government actions that it cannot do.
 We must stand up, even if it means standing alone.